Who is Hedgehog on the Masked Singer?

 Is Hedgehog Jack Whitehall?

-Comedians appear to be a preferred guess for Hedgehog, with some viewers satisfied that comedian Jack Whitehall – Rita Ora’s prediction – is the person behind the masks.
+Comedians appear to be a well-liked guess for Hedgehog, with some viewers satisfied that comedian Jack Whitehall – Rita Ora’s prediction – is the person behind the masks.

-The slapstick comedian is finest recognized for his Netflix sequence, Jack Whitehall: Travels with My Father, and his roles in Contemporary Meat and Dangerous Schooling.
-He just lately appeared within the Amazon sequence Good Omens and has been forged within the upcoming Disney movie Jungle Cruise.
+The slapstick comedian is finest recognized for his Netflix collection, Jack Whitehall: Travels with My Father, and his roles in Contemporary Meat and Unhealthy Training.
+He just lately appeared within the Amazon collection Good Omens and has been forged within the upcoming Disney movie Jungle Cruise.

-Followers are speculating that Whitehall is Hedgehog as a result of his “posh” voice and expertise performing comedy on stage.
+Followers are speculating that Whitehall is Hedgehog as a consequence of his “posh” voice and expertise performing comedy on stage.

 The Masked Singer continues on Saturdays at 7pm on ITV